zalando/PGObserver/README.md

 Tool to monitor PostgreSQL performance metrics including:

  * Stored procedure data
+   - number of calls
+   - run time per procedure
+   - self time per procedure
  * Table IO statistics
+   - number of sequential and index scans
+   - number inserts,updates,deletes
+   - table and index size
  * CPU load

-Data is gathered by a single Java application.
-Gather intervals for the different metrics can be set on a per host per metric basis.
+The performance data is gathered by a Java application querying the different PostgreSQL performance views.
+Gather intervals for the different metrics can be configured on a per host per metric basis, enabling more detailed monitoring for critical systems and less details for less important systems, thus reducing the amount of data gathered.

-The web frontend is a Python CherryPy app.
-See the screenshot folder for examples.
+The web frontend is a Python CherryPy standalone application.
+See the screenshot folder for basic examples.
+Chart visualization is rendered using JS flot library.

-A testdata.py script is included to generate minimalistic testdata.
+A testdata.py script is included to generate minimalistic test data for a local setup.

 Visit us at http://tech.zalando.com